peter-bread/2023-AIAREnhancedTech/mock-up/problems-solutions.md

 ### Solution
 #### 1. Limited Documentation and Resources：
 According to the official apple documentation, try to incorporate multiple tricks of arkit at the same time.
+Finally, I'm be able to build more functionality.

 #### 2. Difficult practical interaction structures:
 Sort out the logical relationship between AR interactions and AR scenarios, and the hierarchy of different models.